 The periodic octopus fishery closure model involves short-term closures of a village’s octopus gleaning grounds.
 At any given time, up to a quarter of a community’s fishing area may be closed for around three months.
 This approach has been shown to result in dramatic increases in octopus landings and fisher incomes in the month after closed areas are reopened to fishing (Oliver et al, 2015).
 It was first piloted in southern Madagascar in 2004, in collaboration with the Institut Halieutique et des Sciences Marines (IHSM) of the University of Toliara, the Ministry of Fisheries, seafood collection and export companies, and partner NGOs.

 In Madagascar this model has gone viral, inspiring a grassroots revolution in fisheries management which has seen more than 250 closures along the country’s southern, western and northern coastlines to date.
 The approach benefits from broad support from the entire seafood supply chain, with fishers and buyers at pilot sites now contributing to the modest costs of establishing and managing the closures.

-The success of this model has inspired new fisheries policy in Madagascar, and been replicated by the neighbouring Mauritian island of Rodrigues annually since 2012, and by communities on the Tanzanian island of Pemba in 2015.
+This model has inspired new fisheries policy in Madagascar, and has been replicated by the neighbouring Mauritian island of Rodrigues annually since 2012, and by communities on the Tanzanian island of Pemba in 2015.

 Adoption of this locally led approach to fisheries management continues to grow each year in Madagascar and beyond.
 The model has been adapted to other small-scale invertebrate fisheries, including mangrove crab in western Madagascar and spiny lobster on the southeast coast.